1mujue/DesignPattern/BehavioralPattern/include/chain_of_responsibility/README.md

+# Structure

+Handler, Concrete Handler, Client

+- Handler: Help Handler

+- Concrete Handler: (Based Class)COR Widget;  (Derived Class)Button, Dialog; Application

+- Client: Demonstrator

 # How does it work

 Handler would define a **method to handle requests** and contain a **reference(or pointer) to Handler.** Concrete Handlers would extend Handler, and override the method to handle the requests.
 If the current Concrete Handler couldn't handle the request, it will **pass the request to the next Concrete Handler(successor)**(referred or pointed by reference or pointer in Handler) until there is no successor or the current Concrete Handler don't want to pass the request.

-# Structure

-Handler: Help Handler

-Concrete Handler: (Based Class)COR Widget;  (Derived Class)Button, Dialog; Application

-Client: Demonstrator